Overview

 Enforcement

-The Ministry of Municipal Affairs and Housing (MMAH) has authority to take action against individuals who do not comply with the rules of the Building Code Act.
+The Ministry of Municipal Affairs and Housing (MMAH) has authority to take action against individuals who do not comply with the registration requirements of the registration requirements of the Building Code Act.
 Enforcement actions may include:

 • suspension